GavrielRu/Practical-Python-Training/Notes/02_Working_with_data/05_List_comprehension.md

 you don’t want to go overboard—try to keep each list comprehension as simple as possible.
 It’s okay to break things into multiple steps.
-For example, it’s not clear that you would want to spring that last example on your unsuspecting co-workers (especially Elor, he is kinda slow).
+For example, it’s not clear that you would want to spring that last example on your unsuspecting co-workers.

 That said, knowing how to quickly manipulate data is a skill that’s incredibly useful.
 There are numerous situations where you might have